What is the Community Safety Fund?

 Q: What does the Community Safety Fund pay for?

 A: The fund supports community safety initiatives including gun violence prevention, resources for survivors of domestic and gender-based violence, youth programs and summer jobs, mental health support for police officers, and more.
-These safety services are an essential part of a budget that truly centers the needs of all Chicagoans.
+These safety services are an essential part of a budget that truly centers the needs of all Chicagoans and a stated priority of many businesses looking to move and stay in Chicago.

 Q: Won’t affected corporations leave Chicago due to comparatively high taxes?